Moshe Yegar

-Moshe Yegar (משה יגר; born 30 October 1930, Buenos Aires) is an Israeli retired diplomat, historian, and scholar.
-He is known for his expertise on Islam in Southeast Asia and the history of Israel’s diplomatic service.
+Moshe Yegar (משה יגר; 30 October 1930 – 28 November 2025) was an Israeli diplomat, historian and scholar.
+He is known for the expertise he possessed on Islam in Southeast Asia and the history of Israel's diplomatic service.
 Throughout his career, Yegar held various diplomatic positions worldwide and authored numerous works on related topics.

 Early life and education

-Moshe Yegar was born in Buenos Aires, Argentina, in 1930 to Jacob and Chava Yegar.
+Moshe Yegar was born in Buenos Aires, Argentina on 30 October 1930, to Jacob and Chava Yegar.
 His father, Jacob Yegar, was an educator and one of the founders of the first Hebrew school in Buenos Aires, named after poet Hayim Nahman Bialik.
-The Yegar family immigrated to Palestine in 1935, settling in Haifa, where Moshe attended the Hebrew Reali School.
+The Yegar family immigrated to Mandatory Palestine in 1935, settling in Haifa, where Moshe attended the Hebrew Reali School.
 He pursued Islamic history at the Hebrew University of Jerusalem, obtaining his B.A., M.A., and Ph.D.

 Military service

 From 1946 to 1948, Yegar was involved in the Hagana, a Jewish paramilitary organization under the British Mandate.
 After Israel's establishment, he served as an officer in the Israel Defense Forces from 1949 to 1955, reaching the rank of Major.